Double logistic regression approach to biased positive-unlabeled data: Algorithms

 \subsection{NAIVE method}

 We first describe the NAIVE method which is the simplest approach in PU learning.
-In this method, estimator of $s(x)=P(S=1|X=x)$ is substituted for estimator of $y(x)=P(Y=1|X=x)$.
-We optimize with respect to $\tilde \alpha$ the following equation
+In this method, estimator of $s(x)=P(S=1\vert X=x)$ is substituted for estimator of $y(x)=P(Y=1\vert X=x)$.
+To this end misspecified empirical loglikelihood